 Ancient Egyptians believed that eating lemons and drinking lemon juice were effective protection against a variety of poisons.
 Today, lemons are known to have strong antibacterial, antiviral and immune-boosting properties.
 Lemons contain many substances – notably citric acid, calcium, magnesium, vitamin C, bioflavonoids, pectin, and limonene – that promote immunity and fight infection.

 Naomi Campbell’s grocery list includes lemons for many other reasons than burning fat, which is still an important factor.
 Well, she has always had a stunning physique, so this would not be a critical issue for her.
 Foods that are rich in vitamin C are known to help your body burn fat quickly and can prevent hunger.
 Oranges, grapefruit, lemons, and limes contain properties that help decrease insulin levels, speed up your metabolism and assist with weight loss.
 Anyway, lemons squeezed in or on almost anything will enhance the flavor – so don’t be shy.

 Not only does the warm water help to stimulate the GI tract, but the lemons are believed to stimulate and purify the liver.
 It also helps digestive acids with digestion and elimination.

 Supports immune function

 Citrus fruits like lemon are high in vitamin C and ascorbic acid.
 Vitamin C can help fight colds and ascorbic acid helps with iron absorption, which also plays a role in immune function.

 Alkalises the body

 Lemon water is a natural diuretic, which means it helps your body flush liquid and toxins along with it.
-The citric acid can also help maximise enzymes which stimulates the liver.
+Citric acid can also help maximize enzymes that stimulate the liver.

 Keeps skin beautiful